I did an Instagram about the 5 things I learned and wanted to not only elaborate but also give more insight.

 3. The value of tribal living!
 You NEED other mommies in your life.
 The minute you realize you are bringing a baby into the world, you become desperate to join the mommy groups!
 Not to mention being pregnant and then a new mom is lonely and isolating.

 4. Marriage is a big topic, almost needs it’s own blog post.
 It’s so important that you and your partner discuss expectations.
-I feel like a woman goes into this experience thinking my partner will help me with diapers, meals, rest and whatever else.
-The man may think “she’s got this” after all she’s the mom.
-I would just say that was probably the toughest part of it all.
+I feel like a woman goes into this experience thinking my partner will help me with diapers, meals, rest, and whatever else.
+The man may think “She’s got this” After all she’s the mom.
+I would say that was probably the toughest part of it all.
 My husband and I REALLY had a hard time adjusting, It gets easier the more you communicate.

 5. Dealing with unsolicited advice….I don’t spend a whole bunch of time defending my choices or actions.
 I just don’t.
 My son was 18 months, all I heard everyday is that he needs to be done nursing.
 He is wasn’t ready.
 Maxwell actually didn’t wean until he was a 26 months.
 And that was that!
 Moms are wise!
 I will always instinctively do what’s right for Maxwell.